Chemical Burns, Hypothermia and Hyperthermia

 Strong alkalis cause liquefactive necrosis: the hydroxide ion saponifies cell-membrane lipids and dissolves structural proteins in a reaction that has no self-limiting eschar.
 This is the chemical basis for the observation that alkali burns at equivalent concentrations are more destructive than acid burns: there is no protective coagulative layer.

 Sodium hydroxide (NaOH, caustic soda) is the industrial alkali most frequently implicated in occupational and criminal chemical burns.
 At pH above 12.5, the hydroxide ion drives saponification of subcutaneous fat with the production of glycerol and fatty-acid soaps, converting the tissue into a soft, slimy, translucent mass.
-John George Haigh (UK, 1949) exploited precisely this chemistry in the disposal of nine victims: he submerged bodies in large drums of concentrated sulphuric acid (not NaOH, which he initially attempted before finding it too slow), demonstrating that the forensic-chemistry community's differential understanding of acid-vs-alkali tissue dissolution has direct casework implications.
+John George Haigh (UK, 1949) used concentrated sulphuric acid rather than sodium hydroxide in the disposal of nine victims, having found alkali too slow, and the subsequent forensic recovery demonstrated that even concentrated acid does not achieve complete tissue dissolution.
 The Haigh case resulted in the recovery of acrylic denture material and bone fragments from the sludge, confirming that even concentrated acid does not achieve complete tissue dissolution.

 Calcium hydroxide (slaked lime, Ca(OH)2), a weak alkali used in agriculture and construction, is frequently used in mass-grave and body-disposal cases in the mistaken belief that it accelerates decomposition.
-The forensic reality is the opposite: lime raises the soil pH and creates alkaline conditions that inhibit the bacterial decomposition process, preserving the body for longer periods.
+Forensically, the effect is the opposite: lime raises soil pH and creates alkaline conditions that inhibit bacterial decomposition, preserving the body for longer periods.
 The ICMP (International Commission on Missing Persons) exhumation cases from the Balkan conflicts document lime-covered remains that were better preserved than those in lime-free graves in the same soil environment, a finding confirmed in experimental taphonomy studies at the University of Huddersfield Forensic Taphonomy Research Institute.

 In occupational settings, cement burns (Ca(OH)2 from fresh concrete) are the most common alkali-burn presentation in emergency medicine globally.
 The delayed onset of pain (the alkaline pH anaesthetises early), combined with prolonged occlusive contact in work boots or gloves, can produce severe full-thickness burns before the worker notices the exposure.
 The Health and Safety Executive (UK) Skin at Work guidance and the OSHA Hazard Communication Standard (US) both specifically address cement burns as an underreported occupational injury.

-Paraquat (1,1'-dimethyl-4,4'-bipyridinium dichloride) is a non-selective contact herbicide that has been associated with thousands of deaths in South Asian agriculture, primarily through accidental ingestion of unlabelled containers, and in a smaller but documented proportion of deliberate self-poisoning cases in India, Sri Lanka, and South Korea.
-The WHO places paraquat in its Hazard Class II (moderately hazardous), but its clinical lethality after ingestion makes this classification clinically misleading.
+Paraquat (1,1'-dimethyl-4,4'-bipyridinium dichloride) is a non-selective contact herbicide associated with thousands of deaths in South Asian agriculture, primarily through accidental ingestion from unlabelled containers, and a smaller but documented proportion of deliberate self-poisoning cases in India, Sri Lanka, and South Korea.
+The WHO classifies paraquat as Hazard Class II (moderately hazardous), a designation that does not reflect its clinical lethality after ingestion.

 The mechanism of paraquat toxicity is redox cycling in the lung: paraquat accepts electrons from NADPH and transfers them to molecular oxygen, generating superoxide free radicals in a continuous cycle.
 Type I and Type II pneumocytes in the alveolar wall are particularly susceptible because they actively concentrate paraquat via the polyamine transport system.
 The initial lung response is haemorrhagic alveolitis within 24-48 hours; this is followed by irreversible pulmonary fibrosis over 5-10 days, during which the alveolar architecture is replaced by fibrous tissue and the patient experiences progressive respiratory failure.
 The fibrotic phase is resistant to all current treatment, and no effective antidote exists; lung transplantation has been attempted but paraquat recirculates from tissues to the transplanted lung.